East Genomics

 Rare disease - whole genome sequencing (WGS)

-If you have not ordered a whole genome sequence (WGS) test before and need further information on the process or training required in order a WGS test please refer to the overview webpage.
+If you have not ordered a whole genome sequence (WGS) test before and need further information on the process or training required in order a WGS test please refer to our guidance page on WGS for rare diseases.

 The Test Order form and Record of Discussion forms can be completed electronically or printed and completed by hand.
 To complete electronically, please download these forms onto your computer and open in Adobe software to enable electronic editing; please use the space bar if you need to leave any boxes blank (e.g. in postcode box).